zenml-io/zenml/docs/book/advanced-guide/getting_started_on_gcp.md

 ```

 On top of this we will also need to give permissions to the service account
 of the custom code workers.

-For this head over to your IAM
+For this, head over to your IAM
 [configurations](https://console.cloud.google.com/iam-admin/iam), click on
 **Include Google-provided role grants** on the top right and find the
 **<project_number>@gcp-sa-aiplatform-cc.iam.gserviceaccount.com** service